 The First Impression

-The first thing I couldn’t help but notice is a really well-thought-out user interface, both for the plugin and the dashboard on their website.
+The first thing I couldn’t help but notice is it has a really well-thought-out user interface, both for the plugin and the dashboard on their website.
 With great UX and UI, you know what to do immediately and get all the answers exactly when needed.

 As you can see, my first impression was definitely positive.